isaackps/mc-3-frontend/README.md

 You may also see any lint errors in the console.

 _Note: need to run [backend](https://github.com/isaackps/mc-2-backend) on port 3001 for this frontend to work on localhost._
+_Note: backend will need to whitelist IP address on mongoDB before backend can work._

 ### `npm test`